coffeymug/ataddons/index.md

 Parrot | A combat text addon that can display procs and damage.
 Plate Buffs | You make a list of the buffs that are displayed over player plates.
 Power Auras Classic | Can show Frostfire and Shadowbolt procs.
 Great for warriors.
 Experimentation is a good idea.
-Prat | Hide Chat Button, bChat and Prat are a great mix.
-Lots of options for customizing chat.
+Prat | bChat and Prat are a great mix for changing how your chat frame looks.
 Purgeatory | Relates dispel and interrupt information to teammates.
-Quartz | This is a casting bar addon that can be customized a lot and is very slick looking.
+Quartz | A casting bar addon with many options for costumization.
 Rating Buster | Allows you to see the stat changes with items and also compare different items.
 It also reveals hidden stat bonuses.
 Scrolling Combat Text | Displays combat states, crit and damage.
 Shows procs.
 Sexy Map | Gives you options to change the appearance of the default minimap.